-A group of individuals met on March 22, 1946 to form a committee to try and raise some funds to start a hospital in Platte, SD.
+A group of individuals met on March 22, 1946 to form a committee to raise funds to start a hospital in Platte, SD.

 They heard of an individual in Platte who had their house for sale for $11,000.
 When contacting her, she agreed to sell the house for $10,500.
 Eleven acres of land were included with the house.
 Each member of the committee agreed to donate $500.
 A public meeting was held on September 22, 1947 and 100 farmers and town people turned out.
 They were told that the property would be turned over to the community if it was decided that it would be made into a hospital.
 Those in attendance voted to go ahead with the project and have the eleven men who bought the house act as the temporary board until a permanent board was elected.
 It was decided to raise $35,000 to remodel the house into a hospital.
 Solicitors were chose and about 75 of them went out and solicited and in a few days had raised $36,454.89.
 These were all cash donations, no pledges.